machine-intelligence-laboratory/OptimalNumberOfTopics/topnum/scores/README.md

 Here are the scores available for using for finding an appropriate number of topics in a text collection:

     .
     └── base_score.py                                       # Base score class.
-If a score in used anywhere in the module, it should inherit from BaseScore
+If a score is used anywhere in the module, it inherits from BaseScore
         ├── base_default_score.py                           # ARTM score wrapped in BaseScore
         └── base_custom_score.py                            # TopicNet score wrapped in BaseScore
             ├── diversity_score.py